 Signing up for an open mic is also a problem.
-Some mics have in person sign ups, where comics may have to get to the venue over an hour in advance to be guaranteed a spot.
-Other mics do online pre-signups, where the producer will post to the Facebook group some time the day of the mic to the Facebook group and allow comics to sign up for slots via commenting with their desired slot number on the post.
+Some mics have in person sign ups, where comedians may have to get to the venue over an hour in advance to be guaranteed a spot.
+Other mics do online pre-signups, where the producer will post to the Facebook group the day of the mic to the Facebook group and allow comedians to sign up for slots via commenting with their desired slot number on the post.
 This can be problematic because the vast majority of open mic producers work day jobs, so the sign up post will not be consistently posted at the same time each week.
-This lack of consistency makes pre-signups tough for open mic comics that work jobs without the flexibility to be constantly checking Facebook for mic postings.
+This lack of consistency makes pre-signups tough for open mic comedians that work jobs without the flexibility to be constantly checking Facebook for mic postings.
 MicSpot addresses the sign up system by allowing mic producers to automate sign up postings, where a producer can opt to have sign ups open at a set time of day the day of the mic each week.
-Comics then know when exactly pre-sign ups will be posted, and can plan ahead of time to take a moment out of their day at that time to sign up.
-Comics that consistently attend that mic can turn on sign-up notifications for the mic, and get prompted by the app to sign up for a slot once signups open.
+Comedians then know when exactly pre-sign ups will be posted, and can plan ahead to sign up at that time.
+Comedians that consistently attend that mic can turn on sign-up notifications for the mic and get prompted by the app to sign up for a slot once signups open.

 Transportation Coordination

-For many comics, it is not uncommon to do 2-3 open mics in a night, 4-5 nights a week.
+For many comedians, it is not uncommon to do 2-3 open mics in a night, 4-5 nights a week.
 The transportation costs of doing this can add up over time, where sometimes taking a bus or train is too slow to make your spot, so one has to drive or Uber.
-Oftentimes, there will be multiple comics doing the same set of mics on any given night, and theoretically this would be used by comics to split transportation and save.
+Oftentimes, there will be multiple comedians doing the same set of mics on any given night, and theoretically this would be used by comedians to split transportation and save.
 However, in the current system there isn’t much visibility on this, and one would have to track down signup lists on individual Facebook posts to find out who exactly is going to be at each mic, then reach out.
-MicSpot, having the list of comics signed up for each open mic, would address this need by highlighting to the user which other comics are doing the same open mics as them that night, where one can easily reach out and coordinate transportation from there.
+MicSpot will address this need by a allowing comedian to see which other comedians are present and attending a the same next open mic so that they can coordinate travel.

 Booking